taha7/new-commerce/SETUP.md

 You'll know Phase 1 is complete when:
 - ✅ A vendor can register an account with email verification
 - ✅ A vendor can login and access their dashboard
-- ✅ A vendor can create a store with configuration
+- ✅ A vendor can create stores with name, slug, and description
-- ✅ A vendor can see their subdomain preview (e.g., `my-store.platform.com`)
+- ✅ A vendor can view their stores in a dashboard
 - ✅ Store settings are saved and can be edited
 - ✅ Basic vendor dashboard is functional